Sick of unnecessary vets bills?

 What if you knew exactly when to call the vet, and what conditions you could cope with on your own?
 You could avoid unnecessary vets bills and make better decisions for your horse.
 On our one day training day with a qualified vet you will learn when to call the vet and what to do before the vet arrives.
 You’ll learn how to cope with equine emergencies and how to improve bio-security.

-Our popular Horse First Aid Course will be running at the fantastic Hilton Doubletree Hotel just outside Milton Keynes.
-You will receive a days training with our vet, refreshments, lunch, a goodie bag, printed materials and more to download.
+On our popular Horse First Aid Course you will receive a days training with our vet, refreshments, lunch, a goodie bag, printed materials and more to download.

 We will tell you all the early signs of colic that 90% of owners can’t spot